digital-asset/contingent-claims/doc/Lifecycling.md

 #### The role of "visible predicates"

-In order to determine relevant dates, it is useful to introduce the concept of a visible predicate.
+In order to determine event dates, it is useful to introduce the concept of a visible predicate.

 Let us consider the contract `c = When ( S1(t) ≤ 50 ) (When (S2(t) ≥ 100) (One “USD”))` which we acquire at a time `t_0`. `S1` and `S2` are two quantities that we observe in the market, e.g. spot prices of some company's stock.